tannewt/wa-law.org/site/org/skagit_county/README.md

 ## [HB 1735](/bill/2023-24/hb/1735/) - GMA/net ecological gain 👍1

-## [HB 1987](/bill/2023-24/hb/1987/) - Concerning the use of moneys from the rural public facilities sales and use tax for affordable workforce housing infrastructure and facilities. 👍1
+## [HB 1987](/bill/2023-24/hb/1987/) - Concerning the use of moneys from the rural public facilities sales and use tax for affordable workforce housing infrastructure and facilities. 👍2
 * 👍 Peter Browning
+* 👍 Commissioner Ron Wesen

 ## [HB 2020](/bill/2023-24/hb/2020/) - Public infra. assistance prg 👍1